Phillboard/mobul/README.md

 ```
 mobul/
 ├── README.md              # This file (only .md at root)
+├── Knowledgebase/         # Project documentation and reference materials
 ├── public/
-│   └── docs/              # All documentation
+│   └── docs/              # All documentation (served to app)
 │       ├── 1-GETTING-STARTED/
 │       ├── 2-ARCHITECTURE/
 │       ├── 3-FEATURES/